Skip to content

 • Design universal libraries: Build abstract, type-driven libraries and populate them with foreign language implementations, enabling rigorous code organization and reuse.

-• Smarter workflows: Replace brittle application/file-based pipelines with more fast, more maintainable pipelines made from functions acting on structured data.
+• Smarter workflows: Replace brittle application/file-based pipelines with faster, more maintainable pipelines made from functions acting on structured data.

 Below is a simple example, for installation details and more examples, see the Manual.